pjbiggs/Massey203311/Week9/Week9.md

 What exactly this code is doing will become apparent in Exercise 3, but we will leave exact details for today.

 Our final piece of work is to copy our results back to `tur-rstudio2` and close our terminal for `tur-kaiju1`.
+Remember that we only have command line access to `tur-kaiju1`, we cannot use any file explorer.
 Let's check we have 6 output files by running `ls -l *fungi*`.
 If you do not see 6 files, please let a demonstrator know.

 Now to copy and exit the terminal.
-We will also have to authenticate between servers when we do the `scp`:
+We will also have to authenticate between servers when we perform a secure copy with the command  `scp`:

 ```bash
 ## copy over: